Susanville, California: Geology

 Susanville is underlain by igneous rock, which provides the parent material for its well-drained brown stony to gravelly sandy loams or loams.
 On the western outskirts under forest cover, the soils are often reddish brown.
 The most common soil series in Susanville's urban area is Springmeyer gravelly fine sandy loam.

 Climate

-Susanville has an alpine climate (Köppen Dsb) with cool winters and hot, mostly dry summers, except for occasional afternoon thunderstorms.
-Records have been kept at several stations since 1893, including Susanville Airport and Susanville 2 SW, southwest of the town center, along with two other stations with shorter records.
+Susanville has a cold semi-arid climate (Bsk according to Köppen climate classification) with cool winters and hot, mostly dry summers, except for occasional afternoon thunderstorms.
+Records have been kept at several stations since 1895, including Susanville Airport and Susanville 2 SW, southwest of the town center.
+There are two other area stations with shorter records.